greydanus/mnist1d/README.md

 Dimensionality reduction
 --------

-Visualizing the MNIST and MNIST-1D datasets with tS-NE.
+Visualizing the MNIST and MNIST-1D datasets with t-SNE.
 The well-defined clusters in the MNIST plot indicate that the majority of the examples are separable via a kNN classifier in pixel space.
 The MNIST-1D plot, meanwhile, reveals a lack of well-defined clusters which suggests that learning a nonlinear representation of the data is much more important to achieve successful classification.

 <img src="notebooks/figures/tsne.png" width=500>